gran4/AI-InvestiBot/README.md

   - Being able to run with loop
   - Being able to run with lambda

+Thinking/Debating about:
+  - loss functions being in Tradingfuncs.py

 Currently impletmented:
   + Easy system for adding models